everpay/everpay.github.io/README.md

-# Payments Remastered | Elektropay
+# Payments Remastered | Everpay

-This is the Corporate site for Elektropay, built with netlify.
+This is the Corporate site for Everpay, built with netlify.

 **Enjoy!**